Angus Fairhurst: Gallery Connections

-In 1991, he did a piece in which he networked together the telephones of leading contemporary art dealers in London so that they could only talk to each other – a witty and telling remark that the art world is often only interested in speaking to itself.
+In 1991, he did a piece in which he networked together the telephones of leading contemporary art dealers in London so that they could only talk to each other.
 They were confused by what they perceived were crossed lines and were concerned that the Inland Revenue was investigating VAT fraud.
 The full transcript of Gallery Connections is available online.
 The work is now in the collection of the Tate.
 Occasionally, Gallery Connections is on display at Tate Britain and may be listened to.
 One gallery gives its phone number and listeners have been known to call them.

 Underdone/Overdone Paintings

 One of his late works is a series of silk-screens called Underdone/Overdone Paintings, made in 1998.
 It consists of thirty paintings, acrylic silk-screen on panels, largely 90 x 60 cm, which were initially displayed in The Missing Link exhibition (1998) in the Sadie Coles HQ Gallery in London.
 The paintings depict abstract forms of a primeval forest with trees, coloured in the three primary colours.
 These were laid in varied combinations over each other at random over a sequence of thirty pictures.
 Fairhurst's work embodies an antithesis between the accumulation of forms and the reduction into formlessness.
-A similar technique of repetition and layering can be found in the Low, Lower and Lowest Expectations series (1996 - 1997).
+A similar technique of repetition and layering can be found in the Low, Lower and Lowest Expectations series (1996 – 1997).